 Fearless Planet projects support women entrepreneurs and create jobs for low-income women.
 Our projects incorporate health and education initiatives through which thousands of women and children benefit.
-Here is an overview of our work in West Africa and South America:
+Here is an overview of our work in Europe, West Africa, and South America:

 Our projects in Ghana